matter-labs-archive/reddit-demo/service-provider/docs/api_description.md

 {
     user: string, // Address of the user's main wallet.
     community_name: string, // Name of the community to be checked.
+    subscription_wallet: string, // Address of the subscription wallet.
     [index: number]: SubscriptionTx, // List of the pre-signed txs to pay for subscription.
 }
 ```